 Though not exclusively, they focus heavily on the forensic mental health sector, engaging ex-offenders in arts projects to rehabilitate and support the prevention of re-offending.
 Since establishing in 2013, they have maintained consistent partnerships with charitable Kent based organisations, providing on-site arts engagement to service-users on long term recovery programmes within medium secure forensic mental health facilities.
 Engagement opportunities include; acting, singing, dance, movement, writing, directing, design and theatre/film production; all of which are used to encourage; analysis, evaluation, communication, critical thinking, initiative, planning, practical competence, professional practice, team and independent work.

-"We don't believe in making theatre for the sake of theatre.
+"We're not shy about challenging opinions and educating communities or groups of people on controversial topics.
+We don't believe in making theatre for the sake of theatre.
 All entertainment must serve a purpose."

-As a non-profit organisation Naked Frank Theatre rely heavily on funding and support in-kind to produce work and run new projects.
+As a non-profit organisation Naked Frank Theatre rely heavily on funding and support in-kind to produce work and run projects.